-My first co-edited book (with Prof. Alice Mah) 'Toxic Truths: Environmental Justice and Citizen Science in a Post Truth Age' was published in 2020 with Manchester University Press:
+My first co-edited book 'Toxic Truths: Environmental Justice and Citizen Science in a Post Truth Age' was published in 2020 with Prof. Alice Mah (Manchester University Press):

-I have provided written evidence to Home Affairs Committee All-Party Parliamentary Groups on Migration, including the 'Migration crisis inquiry' (2015) [available here] and Commons Select Committee 'European responses to irregular migration' (2019) [available here].
+After co-producing (with Surindar Dhesi and Arshad Isakjee) the first public health investigation of a European refugee camp: 'An Environmental Health Assessment of the New Migrant Camp in Calais' (2015), I provided written evidence to the Home Affairs Committee All-Party Parliamentary Groups on Migration, including the 'Migration crisis inquiry' (2015) [available here] and Commons Select Committee 'European responses to irregular migration' (2019) [available here].
 I have also submitted evidence to the 'International Development Committee inquiry into the effects of COVID-19 on developing countries and those hosting refugees' (2020) [available here], for the the Department of International Development (DFID).
-At the EU level, I have presented my research to MEPs and members of the European Commission in Brussels.
+At the EU level, I have presented ongoing research about border violence to MEPs and members of the European Commission in Brussels.
+The interdisciplinary research about about Covid-19 and the waste industry has contributed to the report: 'UK Waste Sector COVID-19 Response and Resilience Report' (CIWM 2020).

 Externally Funded Research Projects